LManishNaidu/time/README.md

-This project is about allowing people to detect fake news in the internet easily
+This repository is mainly for my learning time in ML To get better grasp on ML
+Building pre requisite knowledge for ML projects